ashiskb/biswasa-web/_posts/2022-09-19-blog-biswas-2.md

   * The `nbgrader generate_feedback` is also available by clicking the `Generate Feedback` button on either the `Manage Assignments` view (to generate feedback for all graded submissions), or on the individual student’s `Manage Submission` page (to generate feedback for that specific individual).
   * We can release the generated feedback by running the nbgrader `release_feedback command`, which will send the generated HTML files to the nbgrader exchange.
     - The `nbgrader release_feedback` is available by clicking the Release Feedback button on either the Manage Assignments view (to release feedback for all generated feedback), or on the individual student’s Manage Submission page (to release feedback for that specific individual).

-17. **Getting grades from the database**: In addition to creating feedback for the students, you may need to upload grades to whatever learning management system your school uses (e.g. Canvas, Blackboard, etc.). nbgrader provides a way to export grades to CSV out of the box, with the `nbgrader export` command:
+### Getting grades from the database
+In addition to creating feedback for the students, you may need to upload grades to whatever learning management system your school uses (e.g. Canvas, Blackboard, etc.). nbgrader provides a way to export grades to CSV out of the box, with the `nbgrader export` command:
   ```bash
   nbgrader export
   ```